Do More with Data.

 Real Humans With Real Values

 When we started Standard Co, we knew we wanted to build our own digital products.
 We also knew that raising money for an idea is something we didn't want to entertain until we were certain we had something of value.
 So we funded the R&D on these projects by doing services work.
 That work taught us a lot about focusing on the quality of what we do.

-Over the last 4 years, we've experimented with a few dozen ideas, built 10+ MVPs, made revenue on a 3 or 4 different projects, and formally launched a real product in 2016 called Secure Data Kit, a healthcare data platform primarily used by global health organizations.
-We've been very purposeful with how we've built SDK; we started by validating what people wanted with a simple data collection tool.
-Then as we scaled we focused on the engineering -- making sure it could process 100,000+ surveys a week.
-After that we focused on making the tool as analytically useful as possible.
-All the while we dedicated ourselves to the craft of software development.
-Sure the "move fast and break stuff" mantra sounds fun.
-We chose the "move slow and build value" approach (can I put that on a t-shirt?)
+Over the years, we've experimented with a few dozen ideas, built 10+ MVPs, made revenue on 3 or 4 different projects, and formally launched a real product in 2016 called Secure Data Kit -- a healthcare data platform primarily used by global health organizations.
+We've been very purposeful with how we've built SDK.
+We started by validating what people wanted with a simple data collection tool.
+Then as we scaled, we focused on the engineering -- making sure it could process 100,000+ surveys a week.
+After that, we focused on making the tool as analytically useful as possible.
+All the while, we dedicated ourselves to the craft of software development.
+Sure the "move fast and break stuff" mantra sounds fun, but we chose the "move slow and build value" approach (can we put that on a t-shirt?)

 This core value is really about treating what we do as a craft and aiming to excel at all aspects of building a product whether it's project management, development, or QA.

 It's kind of a given that you have to stay curious in the software world.
 Technology changes as fast as industry -- if you want to stay relevant, you have to stay curious.
 How do we activate that curiosity though?
 We have a few different approaches:

 1. Work when you want, where you want: This has a surprising effect on curiosity.
 When people aren’t burdened by a set schedule (9-5) and an office environment, people feel free to roam and explore and see new things.
 We’ve had team members work from the beach to the jungle to the family van to everything in between.